-The Scholarship Committee will screen and reward the Grace Scholarship to undergraduate or graduate Music majors who have demonstrated signs of leadership, have an exceptional school musical performance, and have an outstanding academic record.
+The Scholarship Committee will screen and reward the Grace Scholarship to undergraduate or graduate Music majors who have demonstrated signs of leadership, have an exceptional school musical performance, along with an outstanding academic record.

-7. The Regents Scholarship
+5. The Regents Scholarship

 Apply: As an entering new student.